dataformsjs/dataformsjs/README.md

 The [docs/to-do-list.txt](https://github.com/dataformsjs/dataformsjs/blob/master/docs/to-do-list.txt) file contains the full list of items that are currently pending and is good place to start.

-## :moneybag: Paid Translators Needed!

-**Are you fluent in English and another language? <a href="https://www.fastsitephp.com/en/translators-needed" target="_blank">If so then please get in touch</a>.**

-DataFormsJS is looking for paid translators so that it can be translated into multiple languages quickly.
-Translations can be done in many steps so even if you have just an hour or two it will be enough to help and earn some money.

-Languages currently needed: Arabic, French, German, Italian, Japanese, Persian, Russian, Spanish

 ## :question: FAQ

 **Why was DataFormsJS Created?**